razerofficial/Unreal_ChromaSDK/README.md

     // Uninitialization was unsuccessful!
 }
 ```

+Cache the result of InitSDK.
+Store this value in a static variable that persists across function calls.
+This gives you:

+•	A history of initialization status
+•	A single source of truth for the SDK's state
+•	The ability to quickly check previous results without making additional API calls
+**Update the cached result if UninitSDK is called successfully (in the case in which you have Chroma RGB on/off in your UI or have console commands for initialization/uninitialization of the Chroma SDK)**

+If the cached initialization result is not RZRESULT_SUCCESS (0), avoid further Chroma SDK calls.
+This prevents:

+•	Wasting processing time on calls that will fail or are always true
+•	Errors from failed API calls
+•	Set event play animations only if the SDK is initialized based on the cached result

 ## Is Connected - Deprecated for this branch

 **This API call returns always true in this branch and is to be replaced by developers with the result of the InitSDK API call (0 for SUCCESS).**
+**Avoid calling IsActive and IsConnected.
+These functions create additional overhead and don't always work reliably with all hardware.
+The IsConnected function in particular can return false positives/negatives with certain devices, leading to unnecessary error paths in your code.
+Substitute the logic of IsConnected with InitSDK cached result.**

 To further reduce overhead, a title can check if supported devices are connected before showing Chroma effects.
 The IsConnected() method can indicate if supported devices are in use to help determine if Chroma should be active.
 Games often will include a menu settings option to toggle Chroma RGB support, with being on by default as an additional way that users can minimize overhead.